-Bexley Public Library will close at 6pm on Wednesday, November 26th, and remain closed on November 27th for Thanksgiving Day
+Bexley Public Library will be closed on Wednesday, December 31st, and remain closed on Thursday, January 1st for the New Year's Holiday

 Award-winning author Grace Ellis begins her BPL Writer-in-Residence session with a writing workshop for everybody!
 Everything Is Writing is a workshop for people who don't think they're writers...yet.